Guest post by Jules Hedges

 id = Act (Copy Here (Copy (There Here) Delete)) (TensorIntro Var Var)

-false = Act (Copy Here (Copy Here Delete)) (TensorIntro Var Var)
+= Act (Copy Here (Copy Here Delete)) (TensorIntro Var Var)

-true = Act (Copy (There Here) (Copy (There Here) Delete)) (TensorIntro Var Var)
+false = Act (Copy (There Here) (Copy (There Here) Delete)) (TensorIntro Var Var)

-not = Act (Copy (There Here) (Copy Here Delete)) (TensorIntro Var Var)
+true not = Act (Copy (There Here) (Copy Here Delete)) (TensorIntro Var Var)

 That's enough for today, but next time I will continue using this style of term language to start dealing with the difficult issues of building a programming language for optics.